ArnoldDP/OStim-Community-Modlist/README.md

 ### Goals

-OCM is meant to expand on Skyrim with more modern RPG elements while simultaneously making it feel more lifelike and immersive.
-It does not include any new lands or large quests (e.g. Bruma) and the adult themed content is entirely optional.
+OCM is meant to expand on Skyrim with more modern RPG elements while simultaniously making the world feel more dynamic, lifelike, and immersive.
+This is *not* pornrim with skimpy armor, public masturbation, and sexually aggressive wolves.

-This is ***not*** pornrim with skimpy armor, public masturebation, and sexually aggressive wolves.
-While OStim is a sex mod framework, that doesn't mean that it has to be a $5 Steam hentai game.
-There are several lists that will cater to you if you prefer that type of content.

 ### A General Overview

-This is a Simonrim based list, the overhauls covery everything from cooking to combat in simple ways that just provide a bit more depth to the game.

-While you are not required to play in survival mode, it is the default and recommended.
-Starfrost, Camping Lite, and Journeyman make up the bulk of the survival overhauls while the general environment overhauls make up the rest.

-Magic overhauls aren't particularly common relative to the other systems in Skyrim but I tried to make it feel a little bit more interactive with hundreds of new spells, Spellsiphon, and a fairly simple and gameplay friendly [Lichdom mod](https://www.nexusmods.com/skyrimspecialedition/mods/25654?tab=description).

-With Seasons of Skyrim, a multitude of locational overhauls, and several new interesting places you can visit, it just felt fitting to add the paraglider and SkyClimb mods to make exploration feel just a little bit more modern.

-Several of the quests have been overhauled by various mods.
-You also gain experience from exploration and completing quests as opposed to grinding your way through Bethesdas rather lackluster dungeons.

 </details>